San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 Find a sandy hill on the beach and have someone jump off, slide off, run down.

-I get this question all the time: When is the best time to take pictures on the beach?
+39. I get this question all the time: When is the best time to take pictures at the beach?

-is known among photographers for it's special warm light qualities.
+Golden Hour is known among photographers for its special warm light qualities.
 The effects of the golden light present on the subject, the landscape, the sky and over the sea enables myriad of creative possibilities.

 The best time to take beach portraits is about an hour before the sunset.